jm11116/2.5D-Graphics-Engine/README.md

 # Usage
 - Control using arrow keys.
 - Toggle stats with the 's' key.
+- Toggle color with the 'c' key.
 - Toggle the 2D minimap with the spacebar.
 - Increase draw distance by editing the draw distance variable inside engine.js (warning: this may interfere with the raytracer).
-- Increase visual fidelity by increasing the number of columns in projector.js (warning: your PC will chug).
+- Increase visual fidelity or increase performance by alerting the number of columns drawn in the renderer with the '[' and ']' keys (warning: increasing the column number might make your PC chug).

 # Screenshot